The Worst Person in the World: Release and reception

-Reception
+Critical response

-Renate Reinsve's performance received universal acclaim and won her the Cannes Film Festival for best actress.
+Renate Reinsve's performance received universal acclaim and won her the Cannes Film Festival Award for Best Actress and a earned her a BAFTA nomination.

+Metacritic, which uses a weighted average, assigned the film a score of 91 out of 100, based on 47 critics, indicating "universal acclaim".
 A review on newcityfilm.com called it "a drama in the fashion of a romantic comedy, with serious moments woven with an assured touch into heightened feeling and occasional subjective fantasy".

 The Guardian's Peter Bradshaw described the film as "one of Cannes' best" and "an instant classic".
 Richard Lawson of Vanity Fair called it "exquisite, wistful (and downright sad)", praising the cast performances and Trier's writing.
 In a review for IndieWire, David Ehrlich gave the film a grade of B and commended Reinsve's performance, writing, "If Julie is less of a character than a vividly realized archetype, Reinsve didn't get the message."
-Vanity Fair and The Atlantic declared The Worst Person in the World the best film of 2021.
+Richard Lawson of Vanity Fair and David Sims of The Atlantic declared The Worst Person in the World the best film of 2021.

 Among the negative reviews, Deborah Ross wrote, "The 'messy young woman' trope has become, I think, rather overdone....
 It's got to the point where a film about a woman who, say, sticks to a profession, fills in her tax return on time, has developed some certitudes about life might be the more interesting, more original option....
 The two hours go by pleasantly enough but the bottom line is: I felt nothing and didn't care."
 Richard Brody concludes that the film "is a sham, except for its lead performance.
 Joachim Trier's drama about an intrepid and passionate young woman in Oslo reduces her to a handful of character traits. [...]
 Trier's film is set up like a deck of tarot cards, with each scene and event... corresponding clearly to a character trait and pushing a button of pre-programmed emotional response.
 Its narrowness of dramatic form reflects the narrowness with which it views its protagonist and the narrowness of the world view that it embodies....The movie offers no details about any conflict between domestic and artistic life...driven by a relentless focus on Julie's personal life, but it's a focus that remains obliviously impersonal."

 The film was nominated for Best International Feature Film and Best Original Screenplay at the 94th Academy Awards.

-In June 2025, The New York Times ranked The Worst Person in the World at number 95 on its list of "The 100 Best Movies of the 21st Century."
+In June 2025, The New York Times ranked The Worst Person in the World at number 95 on its list of "The 100 Best Movies of the 21st Century".